 Federal Trade Commission (FTC) and Deceptive Claims

-The agency will sue companies that make deceptive claims about their products or services.
-When the FTC settles a case it tries to obtain refunds for consumers who lost money, if that's possible, but these refunds are based on deceptive or unfair business practice regulations, not state-refunds laws.
-Simply put, refunds tend to be a state law contract issue.
+This agency will sue companies that make deceptive claims about their products or services.
+When possible, the FTC tries to get refunds when it settles a case for consumers who lost money.

-FTC and the Cooling-Off Period Rule
+FTC and the Cooling-Off Rule

-The FTC also enforces a "Cooling-Off Rule," that pertains strictly to door-to-door sales.
-It gives a consumer three (3) days to cancel purchases of $25 or more made at a person's home, workplace or dormitory, or at facilities rented by the seller on a temporary short-term basis, such as fairgrounds.
+The FTC also enforces a Cooling-Off Rule, mainly affecting door-to-door sales.
+It gives a consumer three business days to cancel some purchases made at a person's home or workplace.
+It also covers facilities rented by the seller on a temporary short-term basis, such as fairgrounds.

 Below are some common types of return fraud: